ChrisMunene/ChrisMunene/README.md

 - Worked as a Frontend Developer at [Nearside](https://www.nearside.com/), another fintech startup that is building financial products for small business owners.
 Nearside was acquired for $130 million by Plastiq in early 2023.
 - I was a [Facebook](https://meta.com/) intern at their Seattle office where I learned all things Android, and tasted the so called "golden handcuffs".
 - I worked at [Dev: A Harvard Student Agency](https://www.hsa.dev/) as a full-stack developer where I built web and mobile apps for 2 years.
-- My first developer job was at Twende Mobility, a Kenyan startup that ~~is~~ *cough* **was** building logistics solutions such as carpooling and on demand delivery services.
+- My first developer job was at Twende Mobility, a Kenyan startup that ~~is~~ *cough* **was** building logistics solutions such as carpooling and on demand delivery services in Nairobi.
+The edge was context and integration into local systems.
 We thought Uber was cooked at the time.
 But they rigged the game and paid to play.
 Booo!

 <details>
   <summary>Some interesting tidbits about me...</summary>